hapax/hapax.github.io/assets/teaching.md

 To help make the problem more vivid, and its solution clearer, let's consider an analogy to *hiking*.
-Imagine a reality where, instead of maths, you were forced to take *hiking classes* in high school.
+Imagine that, instead of maths, you were forced to take *hiking classes* in high school.
 Every day, for a couple of hours, you and your classmates would trudge through a barren, featureless scrubland, with no views, no